fafara/Nigerian-Drivers-Licence-Verification/README.md

 ## Steps for Driver's Licence Verification:
 1. Upload the CSV file containing the Drivers Licence and date of birth (CSV format is shown in the sample file).
 2. Click on 'Send Request' to start the process.
+3. After a successful process, it saves the data (CSV) in a path specified by you. (valid, invalid, server_error, and expired)

 Public data is accessed on FRSC's website to find out if your details exist on their database.
 If it does, your licence was duly registered and is authentic.